CloudReactor/cloudreactor-aws-setup-wizard/README.md

 The access key and secret key are not sent to CloudReactor.

-## Running
+## Running the wizard

+### Using Docker

+Docker is the recommended way to run the wizard, since it removes the need to install dependencies

-With Docker Compose on Linux or MacOS:
+To start, if you haven't already, install Docker Compose on Linux, or Docker Desktop on macOS or Windows.

+Once installed, run Docker.
+Clone this repo.
+In a terminal window, navigate to the repo.
+Then:

+**On Linux or macOS, run:**

+    docker-compose build wizard

+and then

     ./wizard.sh

-With Docker Desktop for Windows:
+**On Windows, run:**

+    docker-compose build wizard

+and then

     .\wizard.bat

+### Without Docker (native deployment)

 With native python 3.8+: